praetoriandigital/cub-docs/sso-external.md

 Status: DRAFT

 ## OneSource system and client-side widget
-Praetorian Digital (PD, for short) has a wide network of sites including dozens of LMS sites and media news sites.
-To avoid users accounts duplication and allow users to access PD sites with the same account we have **OneSource** system and **OneSource Widget**.
+Praetorian Digital (PD, for short) has a wide network of sites, including dozens of LMS sites and media news sites.
+To avoid user account duplications and to allow users to access PD sites with the same account, we have **OneSource** system and **OneSource Widget**.
 OneSource is our system for users auth and management.
-Common users of sites do not access OneSource directly and all communication with OneSource server is handled with [OneSource Widget](./#cub-widget) (sometimes called cub-widget, which is a legacy name).
+Common users of sites do not access OneSource directly and all communication with the OneSource server is handled with [OneSource Widget](./#cub-widget) (sometimes called by its legacy name, cub-widget).

 So, when we talk about SSO between PD sites and other systems, we imply that OneSource would be an essential part of this integration.